Measuring collective diffusion properties by counting particles in boxes: Countoscope to measure collective diffusion properties

 \section{Countoscope to measure collective diffusion properties}

-We now investigate methods to extract relaxation of number fluctuations, especially in large boxes, and see how they relate to collective diffusion properties.
-The two statistical quantities, $\DNtt$ and $C_N(t)$, allow us to explore two complementary methods based on the Countoscope, to extract collective dynamics.
-Method 1 (Sec.~II-B), obtains a box-size dependent diffusion coefficient $D(L)$ via a phenomenological fit of the number fluctuations $\DNtt$.
-Method 2 (Sec.~II-C) infers a relaxation timescale $T(L)$ by integrating the correlation function $C_N(t)$, relating to $D(L)$ as $T(L) \propto L^2/D(L)$.
-We will compare results between an effectively non-interacting case, the dilute suspension at $\phi = 0.02$, and the dense suspension at $\phi=0.11$ where interactions modify behaviour.
+We now use the Countoscope to investigate the relaxation of number fluctuations, focusing on how this relates to collective diffusion properties for large boxes.
+We do this by defining a box-size dependent coefficient $D(L)$, in analogy with $D(k)$ as discussed earlier.
+The two statistical quantities, $\DNtt$ and $C_N(t)$, allow us to explore two complementary methods to extract collective dynamics.
+In this section, we find $D(L)$ from a relaxation timescale $T(L)$, obtained by integrating the correlation function $C_N(t)$.
+We term this method the ``timescale integral''.
+In the SI (section \ref{sec:alternative method}) we present an alternative method, using a phenomenological fit of the number fluctuations $\DNtt$ to obtain $D(L)$.
+This second method is more suited to situations where the dataset length is limited, but it requires a phenomenological model of the effect at play, and is less accurate for sufficiently long datasets.
+We will compare results between an effectively non-interacting case, the dilute suspension at $\phi = 0.02$, and the denser suspension at $\phi=0.11$ where interactions modify behaviour.
 We will also explore differences between experimental data, simulations and theory.
 Importantly, we will show $D(L)$ interpolates between two regimes, a regime in which self-diffusion dominates in small boxes (red in Fig.~\ref{fig:intro}-d) and collective diffusion in large boxes (orange in Fig.~\ref{fig:intro}-d).
-We start by highlighting these different regimes, and then establish Methods 1 and 2.